rafael1191/Smoking-Analysis/README.md

 run the app.py
 Enjoy :)

-# Where the database is from
+# Where the database is from?
 https://www.kaggle.com/datasets/h13380436001/h-lung-cancer